 Genital warts are one of the most common Sexually Transmitted Diseases.
-It is an infection of the skin of the genital and anal area causing small flesh colored bumps.
-These bumps can appear alone or in large clusters and can appear on the vulva, vagina, cervix, rectum, anus, penis, or scrotum.
+It is an infection of the skin of the genital and anal area, causing small flesh-colored bumps.
+These bumps can appear alone or in large clusters and appear on the vulva, vagina, cervix, rectum, anus, penis, or scrotum.

 What are the signs and symptoms?